Tinkerforge/doc/en/source/Hardware/Bricklets/Sound_Intensity.rst

 .. note::

  The Sound Intensity Bricklet is discontinued.
+We are selling our remaining stock.
 The :ref:`Sound Pressure Level Bricklet <sound_pressure_level_bricklet>` is the recommended replacement.